Motor finance commissions

 What happens once we have your information request or complaint?

 Completing our online form is the most effective way to submit your request or complaint.
-This will enable us to create a case file and locate your agreement, then confirm whether a DCA or non-DCA commission applies and if you are in scope for the FCA investigation.
+This will enable us to create a case file and locate your agreement and look into your request.
 We’ll reply as soon as we can, but we are experiencing a high volume of requests, so thank you in advance for your patience.